elopay/slate/source/index.html.md

 NoAccessRight | Only authenticated sellers can access the data.
 UserNotFound | The key of the user was not found.

-## Get sales pages
+## Get sales page

-Fetch sales pages and all relevant information such as product name, pricing plans, authors and more.
+Fetch sales page and all relevant information such as product name, pricing plans, authors and more.

 > Example usage: